-WCRC typically draws from five main funding sources to improve roads which are described in greater detail below.
+WCRC typically draws from five main funding sources which are described in greater detail below.
 There are many more sources of funding available under limited circumstances.
-Certain types of funding can only be spent on specific projects, and unpredictable events (such as bad winters) can use up funding that could have been spent on summer road maintenance and construction.
+Certain types of funding can only be spent on specific road or bridge projects, and unpredictable events (such as bad winters) can use up funding that could have been spent on summer road maintenance and construction.
+Click here to read WCRC’s latest budget.

 The Michigan Transportation Fund (MTF)

-Another source of funding is federal and state grants.
+Another source of funding is federal transportation funding and grants.
 WCRC must apply for grants with a certain project in mind.
-There are different grants for specific types of projects.
+There are different grants for specific types of projects, these grants are typically federal funds, administered by the Michigan Department of Transportation (MDOT).
 Examples include bridge replacements, congestion mitigation, guardrail and intersection safety.
-Click here to see a summary of the grants that WCRC has received for the current and future construction seasons.
+Click here to see a summary of the grants that WCRC has applied for the current and future construction seasons.

 Contributions from Townships